olc-digital/amanda-brookfield/src/pages/books/for-the-love-of-a-dog.md

 After the death of her mother and the end of a new relationship leave her heartbroken, novelist Amanda Brookfield finds her oncesecure world imploding.
-As despair deepens, she latches onto theidea of getting a puppy just to revive her optimistic spirit.
+As despair deepens, she latches onto the idea of getting a puppy just to revive her optimistic spirit.

 Aware that her lifestyle will not suit becoming a dog-ownerand warned by friends